 Human Capital Analytics Group

 The research in Human Capital Analytics is centered around the use of data to make companies better equipped to analyze and use their HR data more efficiently.
 Over the last decade Human Capital Analytics has become more and more integrated into the teaching and research agenda of CBS.
 Hence, it is possible to study HCA related topics as part of the masters and MBA study programs at CBS.
 The research of the HCA group has been carried out in close collaboration with companies and has made a significant contribution to the growing awareness of the use of data in HR management.
-You can read some of the testimonials under "publications".
+You can read some of the testimonials below.

 HCA no longer offers external network and teaching activities.